renandeandradevaz/ai-lab/README.md

 The chat and embedding models are intentionally separate.
 Embeddings will be used by the future RAG implementation.

+See [Configuration Reference](docs/configuration.md) for the complete variable list.
+The current chat model is `llama3.2:3b` and the current embedding model is `nomic-embed-text`.

 ## Running Locally

 Start the complete Docker environment: